School of Medicine

 Clinical Assistant Professor, Orthopaedic Surgery

 BioDr.
 Chan is a board certified Clinical Assistant Professor within the Department of Orthopaedic Surgery at Stanford University.
 He specializes in the surgical treatment of orthopedic conditions in the foot and ankle including ankle arthroscopy, ankle fusions, total ankle replacement, deformity reconstruction, ligament and tendon repair as well as fractures involving the foot and ankle.
 Having treated athletes from recreational to professional levels, Dr. Chan has a particular interest in acute foot and ankle injuries including treatment of Achilles ruptures, ankle syndesmosis and lateral ankle ligament injuries, ankle fractures and Lisfranc injuries.
 Dr. Chan also has expertise in early weightbearing and accelerated rehabilitation approaches to ankle fractures and Achilles tendon surgery.
-As a faculty member, Dr. Chan serves as a foot and ankle consultant for Stanford Athletics and directs resident education on the foot and ankle service.
+He has been a foot and ankle consultant for the San Francisco 49ers.
+As a faculty member, Dr. Chan serves as a team physician for Stanford Athletics and is an associate program director for the Stanford orthopedic residency program.
+He has been recognized for his dedication to resident education with the Saul Halpern Orthopedic Educator of the Year Award.
 He is currently helping to develop a coaching curriculum for orthopedic surgery residents, and is an orthopedic resident mentor.
-In addition, Dr. Chan serves as a file reviewer for MD Admissions at the Stanford School of Medicine.
+In addition, Dr. Chan serves as a file reviewer for MD Admissions at the Stanford School of Medicine and is a member of the faculty senate.
 He is an active committee member for the Postgraduate Education and Public Education Committees of the American Orthopaedic Foot and Ankle Society.

 Dr. Chan has authored or co-authored over 20 peer-reviewed scientific articles, reviews and chapters while also serving as a journal reviewer for both Foot and Ankle International (FAI) as well as the Journal of the American Academy of Orthopaedic Surgeons (JAAOS).
 For his research in flatfoot reconstruction, he was awarded the Leonard J. Goldner Award from the American Orthopaedic Foot and Ankle Society.
-He is a member of the American Academy of Orthopaedic Surgeons (AAOS) and American Orthopaedic Foot and Ankle Society (AOFAS).
+He is a fellow of the American Academy of Orthopaedic Surgeons (AAOS) and member of the American Orthopaedic Foot and Ankle Society (AOFAS).

 He graduated magna cum laude with honors during his undergraduate studies at the University of Washington.
 He went on to medical school at Cornell University graduating with honors in research.
 During his time in medical school, he was awarded the Sidney and Viola Borkon Memorial Prize as the top student in his class and was inducted into the Alpha Omega Alpha (AOA) Honor Medical Society.
 He then completed his orthopedic surgery residency at Stanford and was chosen as the American Orthopaedic Association Evarts Resident Leader representative during his time in residency.
 Dr. Chan completed his subspecialty orthopedic foot and ankle fellowship training at Cedars-Sinai Medical Center.
 He has been trained and mentored by several former and future presidents of the American Orthopedic Foot and Ankle Society including Drs.
 David Thordarson, Scott Ellis and Glenn Pfeffer. -